 Placement Offer Form

-We have designed a simple form to respond to our call for offers.
+All placement offers from Health Authorities in BC should go through HSPnet.
+To offer a placement for other fieldwork sites, use our simple form.
 Please complete a separate form for each facility and each placement block.
-If you are unsure or have any questions please contact our Fieldwork Assistant via email firstname.lastname@example.org.
+If you are unsure or have any questions please contact our Fieldwork Assistant via email at firstname.lastname@example.org.

 Fieldwork Educator Training & Resources